developer-zebra/developer-zebra-site/src/zds/2-0/about/index.md

 ## Overview

+Zebra Data Service (ZDS) agent software is a continuous background service running on all supported Zebra devices and is responsible for collecting and uploading analytics data coming from ZDS plug-ins and Zebra-authorized third-party apps.
+Data is uploaded to the Zebra analytics database every 24 hours by default with transport secured with HTTPS.
+ZDS updates itself and the ZDS Plug-ins, and can accept configuration changes such as to the upload interval and data-collection events using a barcode scanned by the device.

-The Zebra Data Service (ZDS) agent software includes background services running continuously on Zebra Android devices to collect and upload device usage data. **Participating Zebra customers and partners can access collected data in the form of [Zebra Foresight](https://www.zebra.com/us/en/services/visibilityiq/foresight.html) reports if <u>ALL FOUR</u> of the following requirements are met on all desired Zebra Android devices**:
+**Participating Zebra customers and partners can access collected data in the form of [Zebra Foresight](https://www.zebra.com/us/en/services/visibilityiq/foresight.html) reports if <u>ALL FOUR</u> of the following requirements are met on all desired Zebra Android devices**:

 * **ELIGIBILITY -** Devices must support ZDS Agent Software.
 Most Zebra Android devices with KitKat (or later) operating systems have ZDS Agent Software preinstalled.
 For a list of